dafny-lang/dafny/docs/dev/Dafny-Documentation-Status-31May2023.md

 - Having the current version of documentation in dafny-lang/dafny keeps changes in documentation as part of the same commits as changes in code.
 - However, maintaining the github pages site as a collecction of snapshots also has a maintenance cost.
 - It is not known how much use users make of which material on these websites.
 Some analytics would inform future work.
 - It is not known how frequently users access old material, to justify maintaining it.
-(One could always resurrect old version from github directly.)
+(One could always resurrect old version from GitHub directly.)

 ## The Github project